Integration Patterns

 - Evaluation API Guide — /evaluate endpoint details

-- Crisis Resources — rendering matched helplines
+- Signpost — rendering matched helplines

 - Widget Integration — embed pre-built crisis UI